EXCLUSIVE-Bidders weigh offers valuing Toshiba at up to $22 bln-sources

 Some of them may form consortia for a bid, they added.

-Bain, Brookfield, Baring, CVC, and MBK declined to comment.
-The other funds did not immediately respond to requests for comment.
+Bain, Blackstone, Brookfield, Baring, CVC, KKR and MBK declined to comment.
+Apollo did not immediately respond to a request for comment.

-Domestic funds, including Japan Investment Corp, and a number of strategic players are looking to see how they can participate in the deal, the people said, declining to be named as they were not authorised to speak to the media.
+Domestic funds, including Japan Investment Corp (JIC), and a number of strategic players are looking to see how they can participate in the deal, the people said, declining to be named as they were not authorised to speak to the media.

 JIC declined to comment.